 The term "data types" refers to a comprehensive framework for defining variables and functions of various types.
 The type of a variable decides how much storage space it takes up and how the stored bit pattern is interpreted.
+An operator is a symbol that instructs the machine to perform mathematical or logical operations on data held in variables.
 A value's data form identifies a set of properties that it shares.